Phoenician alphabet: Letter names

-Yigael Yadin (1963) went to great lengths to prove that there was actual battle equipment similar to some of the original letter forms named for weapons (samek, zayin).
+Yigael Yadin (1963) went to great lengths to prove that there was actual battle equipment similar to some of the original letter forms named for weapons (samk, zen).

 Later, the Greeks kept approximations of the Phoenician names, albeit they did not mean anything to them other than the letters themselves; on the other hand, the Latins (and presumably the Etruscans from whom they borrowed a variant of the Western Greek alphabet) and the Orthodox Slavs (at least when naming the Cyrillic letters, which came to them from the Greek by way of the Glagolitic) based their names purely on the letters' sounds.

 Numerals

 The Phoenician numeral system consisted of separate symbols for 1, 10, 20, and 100.
 The sign for 1 was a simple vertical stroke (𐤖).
 Other numerals up to 9 were formed by adding the appropriate number of such strokes, arranged in groups of three.
 The symbol for 10 was a horizontal line or tack (𐤗).
 The sign for 20 (𐤘) could come in different glyph variants, one of them being a combination of two 10-tacks, approximately Z-shaped.
-Larger multiples of ten were formed by grouping the appropriate number of 20s and 10s.
-There existed several glyph variants for 100 (𐤙).
-The 100 symbol could be multiplied by a preceding numeral, e.g. the combination of 4 and 100 yielded 400.
+Larger multiples of ten were formed by adding groups of vertical groups of three to the right of the ten mark.
+There existed several glyph variants for 100 (𐤙), with multiples to the right as with tens, e.g., 400 would be rendered 𐤖 𐤖𐤖𐤖 𐤙.
 The system did not contain a numeral zero.